google/mathfu/Documentation/src/Building/Building.md

-Building GooMath and Running Examples {#mainpage}
+Building MathFu and Running Examples {#mainpage}
 =======================================

 API documentation is located in the Documentation/ folder and referenced by our [landing page](../../index.html).

-GooMath is a header only library and can be used simply by including the appropriate headers in your source code.
+MathFu is a header only library and can be used simply by including the appropriate headers in your source code.
 For instructions on building tests see:
 - [Android](md__building_android.html)